-Mine water will be discharged into a dry arroyo in the SE/4 SW/4 Section 16 T13N R8W; this drainage heads in the NE/4 Section 16.
-Discharge water would flow southwestward across the NW/4 Section 21 and southward along the border between Sections 20 and 21 before entering San Mateo Creek approximately 1.5 miles from the discharge point.
+Mine water will be discharged into a dry arroyo in the SE1/4 SW1/4 Section 16 T13N R8W; this drainage heads in the NE1/4 Section 16.
+Discharge water would flow southwestward across the NW1/4 Section 21 and southward along the border between Sections 20 and 21 before entering San Mateo Creek approximately 1.5 miles from the discharge point.
 The drainage and the portions of San Mateo Creek that will be affected directly by discharged water are ephemeral.
+The proposed discharge will change the ephemeral nature of the flow regime.
+Portions of the drainage will change temporarily to a perennial regime during mine operations.